Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ## Hypothesis and How to Validate

-Based on the uploaded document (**"Jupyter notebook data.docx"**) and your pasted input, here is a professionally rewritten version of the **"Hypothesis and How to Validate"** section.
-This version ensures clarity, coherence, and alignment with your project implementation:

----

-## 🧪 Hypothesis and How to Validate

 ### Project Hypothesis

 - The client’s primary objective is to ensure that no compromised-quality produce is delivered to the market.